 Plan to Buy Food & Health Care Items

 Both goats and sheep need food year-round.
 In the winter, that usually means feeding them hay you grow or have purchased.
 You'll either need to get a feeder or plan on having some of the food lost to waste from them laying on it and pooping and peeing on it.
 They don't really control where they go, but they won't eat what's been soiled.
 If you want or if they tend to be thin, you may want to feed them treats, grain, or pellets.
 I feed mine grain when milking or thin, but another option are alfalfa pellets or similar that are fed to rabbits.
-They are really compressed hay and won't have the same potential problems as does feeding hay.
+They are really compressed hay and won't have the same potential problems as does feeding grain - like grain poisoning.
 (It's good if you want to hand feed a lot or have visitors who come over who may overfeed grain, but would like to hand feed.)

 Plan on Containment

 I suppose you can tie goats and sheep out, but you will be amazed at their ability to tangle themselves.
 They can strangle themselves (to death depending on the tie-out material) or get hog-tied so badly they can't protect themselves.
 If you have fence and they see something on the other side that they want, they may be very clever at finding the only weakness in the fence to get through.

 If they have access to plants or items you don't want disturbed, goats will disturb it.
 Sheep don't seem to do this much.
 Goats would LOVE to dine on your rose bushes, young evergreen, and climb on your car.
 Vehicles are amazing playgrounds.
 They will also try to work loose wires on trailers or tractors.
 They will hop up on benches and seats and leave them sprinkled with goat berries.
 Just be ready to keep them where you want them.